Bugsy: Production

 Initially, Toback was under the impression that he would be the director.
 For a while, Beatty could not find a director (he did not know or chose not to know of Toback's desire to direct the film).
 Beatty feared that he would be stuck in the position of having to direct the film himself.
 He said, "I'm in just about every scene of the picture, and I didn't want to have to do all that other work."
 However, Beatty announced to Toback that Barry Levinson was on board to direct Bugsy.
 At first, Toback was disappointed, but he quickly learned that Levinson was the right person for the job.
 Despite the length of the script (which would have run three and a half to four hours), Beatty, Levinson, and Toback condensed it to a two-and-a-half to three-hour script.
 The trio worked very closely together during the production of the film.

 During casting, Beatty wanted Annette Bening to play the role of Virginia Hill.
 Before Bugsy, Bening was a candidate to play Tess Trueheart in Beatty's Dick Tracy.
 After seeing her audition, Beatty phoned Levinson and told him, "She's terrific.
 I love her.
 I'm going to marry her".
 Levinson thought Beatty was just excited at her audition and did not think that Beatty actually meant what he had said.
 Both Beatty and Bening stated that their relationship started after completing the film.
 Later that summer, Bening became pregnant with her and Beatty's first child, which resulted in a tabloid/media frenzy at the time.
 The child was born January 8, 1992, and the couple married on March 12.

+Before Bening's casting, Michelle Pfeiffer was considered for the role of Virginia Hill, but turned it down.

 Originally, Beatty played Bugsy with a heavy New York City accent (which can be heard in the trailer).
 However, both Levinson and Toback thought that the accent was not right, so Beatty dropped the accent (which he thought was "charming") and used his normal voice.

 Principal photography began in January 1991, and filming wrapped in May 1991.
-Portions of the film were shot in the Coachella Valley, California.
+Locations included Los Angeles, Pasadena, California, Coachella Valley, California, and the Mojave Desert.